 Additionally, under such stress, certain species of Aiptasia will release their planula (offspring) into the water column which will settle on the rock-work and grow new Aiptasia.

-It should also be noted that some of the chemicals that claim to rid your tank of Aiptasia do not actually work or contain very, very harmful compounds.
+It should also be noted that some of the chemicals that claim to rid your aquarium of Aiptasia do not actually work or contain very, very harmful compounds.
 You need to research specific brands if you decide to use a commercially available product.

 There also have been reports of sudden coral deaths associated with the use of a chemical means of removal.
 While the exact cause of these sudden deaths is currently unknown, some have theorized that it may be related to the sudden release of dopamine and serotonin which can be found in both the tentacles and the body of the Aiptasia.
 Dopamine affects the central nervous system, serotonin brain activity and balance.
 The purpose/function of these chemicals in Aiptasia is currently unknown.

 All ‘pests’ have a natural predator to maintain balance.
-This is true of Aiptasia as well.
+This is true of Aiptasia anemones as well.
 There is a whole spectrum of animals that eat Aiptasia anemones to varying degrees.
 It should be noted that only one of these predators (the Berghia nudibranch) has specifically evolved to eat ONLY Aiptasia.
 As such, it is the most motivated predator available to rid your tank of this pest.
 All other predators listed below have shown an affinity for Aiptasia, but typically it is a meal of last resort.

 When selecting a natural predator of Aiptasia, it is important to match its habitat requirements to those of your particular reef environment.
-Not all predators are suited for your tank’s environment.
+Not all predators are suited for your aquariums environment.
 Failure to use care in this selection could be detrimental to either the predator added to your tank, or your current tank inhabitants (or both).

 The Berghia Nudibranch is a nudibranch from the Florida Keys region of the west Atlantic Ocean (formerly known as Berghia verrucicornis and recently reclassified as a new species Aeolidiella stephanieae) and are by far the most popular choice, because they are 100% safe, and effective when used and cared for properly.
 Berghia eat only Aiptasia anemones, nothing else.
 Lacking Aiptasia to consume, they will die, thus they are the most ‘motivated’ Aiptasia predator.
 While the smallest of the Aiptasia predators, they are the most efficient, consuming the entire anemone, including the entire pedal disk and any planula within.
 They can crawl all over your tank to eat the Aiptasia you see and the ones you do not see.
 If acclimated and added to a well maintained tank, they are hardy invertebrates.
 Occasionally they reproduce to help speed up Aiptasia eradication.